Make some mixed-up scarecrow process art as part of your fall activities for preschoolers and kindergarten kids.

 When popping into the school, my son saw the art and decided to create one too – so this is an art activity even older kiddos can enjoy!

-Alphabet Activity: Scarecrow Letter Patches by Growing Book by Book
+Scarecrow Letter Patches Alphabet Activity from Growing Book by Book

-Scarecrow Hunt with Free Printable by Capri + 3
+Scarecrow Hunt Free Printable from Capri + 3

-Exploring Scarecrows with Technology by Rainy Day Mum
+Exploring Scarecrows with Technology from Rainy Day Mum